laravel/docs/reverb.md

 Due to the long-running nature of WebSockets, you may need to make some optimizations to your hosting environment to ensure your Reverb server can effectively handle the optimal number of connections for the resources available.

+> [!NOTE]
-If you are hosting your application on a server provisioned by [Laravel Forge](https://forge.laravel.com), you may automatically configure your server for Reverb directly from the "Application" panel of your site.
+> If you site is managed by [Laravel Forge](https://forge.laravel.com), you may automatically configure your server for Reverb directly from the "Application" panel.

 <a name="open-files"></a>
 ### Open Files